• Home

 by Teressa Diggs

-Mothers of yesteryear were the equivalent of a modern-day corporation manager.
-She knew how to delegate authority, establish teamwork and help elicit the best from each of her offspring.
-She had her own secretarial staff who she could delegate such jobs as writing the shopping list.
-Everything was a joint effort.
-Mothers instinctively know how to relate to their children and have extraordinary skills in motivating them to learn.
-Prior to World War II, young children came home from school to Mom--apple pie--cookies and milk.
-The country was mostly rural and the population was composed of families who shared a long list of similar cultural values.
-Teachers were able to establish classroom control because children were instructed by loving parents to show respect to "the wisdom of grey-headedness (Leviticus 19:32; I Samuel 12:2).
+Mothers of yesteryear were akin to modern-day corporate managers.
+They knew how to delegate authority, foster teamwork, and elicit the best from each of their children.
+Much like a well-run organization, everything was a joint effort, including tasks like writing the shopping list, which was often delegated to a secretarial staff of sorts.
+Mothers instinctively understand how to relate to their offspring, possessing extraordinary skills in motivating them to learn.
+Before World War II, young children returned home from school to the comforts of home—apple pie, cookies, and milk—reflecting strong family values in a predominantly rural society that shared common cultural beliefs.
+Teachers could maintain classroom control because children were raised by loving parents who instilled respect for 'the wisdom of grey-headedness' (Leviticus 19:32; I Samuel 12:2).

-Accountability of the public school system has been under attack for some time because the many of the students complete 13 years of public education, while somehow finishing without the ability to read or write well, if at all.
-Those students are thus forced to function below their intellectual potential throughout their adult lives.
-Are the teachers at fault for this declining educational quality?
-Or is society at fault?
-Concerned parents are forced to expose their children to violence, lack of discipline, and illicit drug use all because of compulsory attendance laws.
-School age children are easily influenced by their peers, according to Erikson's Theory of Personal and Social Development .
-Thus, teachers abilities are not the cause of these problems.
+The accountability of the public education system has faced scrutiny for years, as many students complete 13 years of schooling without adequate reading or writing skills, ultimately functioning below their intellectual potential throughout adulthood.
+Are teachers responsible for this decline in educational quality, or is society to blame?
+Concerned parents find themselves forced to expose their children to violence, lack of discipline, and drug use, all due to compulsory attendance laws.
+School-age children are particularly susceptible to peer influence, as outlined in Erikson's Theory of Personal and Social Development, indicating that teachers' abilities are not the root cause of these issues.

-During the Golden Age of Learning, children were taught to read at home before attending school.
-The importance of reading was emphasized at an early age so that if his schooling should end he would be able to continue to grow and strengthen.
-Expectations were set high and they were fulfilled.
-During the first part of the 1900's children possessed a complete key to English reading by the time they finished the third grade.
-Families who school their children at home strive to do this because it helps create confident and self-directed learners.
+During the Golden Age of Learning, children were taught to read at home before entering school.
+The emphasis on early literacy ensured that if formal schooling ended, children could continue to grow and develop.
+High expectations were set and achieved; by the early 1900s, many children had a solid foundation in English reading by the end of third grade.
+Families who choose home schooling today aspire to recreate this environment, fostering confident and self-directed learners.

 by Teressa Diggs